blessingmudarikwa23-wq/requirement-analysis/README.md

 3. **Improves Product Quality**
    Well-defined requirements lead to better designs and more accurate testing, resulting in a higher-quality software product.
+## Key Activities in Requirement Analysis

+The Requirement Analysis phase includes several key activities:

+- **Requirement Gathering:**
+  Collecting information from stakeholders through interviews, questionnaires, and observations.

+- **Requirement Elicitation:**
+  Extracting detailed requirements using techniques like brainstorming, workshops, or prototyping.

+- **Requirement Documentation:**
+  Recording the collected requirements clearly and formally, usually in a Software Requirements Specification (SRS) document.

+- **Requirement Analysis and Modeling:**
+  Analyzing requirements for clarity, completeness, and feasibility.
+Modeling tools like flowcharts and UML diagrams are used to visualize them.

+- **Requirement Validation:**
+  Ensuring the documented requirements accurately reflect stakeholder needs and are testable.